AKA how to be that botanical bish:

 - Take all flowers and greenery out of the shipping box.
-Leave plastic wrapping on for now, cutting 2-4" off all stems and placing immediately in fresh, cool water.
-Heavy-headed florals like roses especially need the wrapping at first, otherwise they get droopy af while drinking.
+Leave plastic or cardboard wrapping on, for now.
+Cut 2-4" off all stems and place immediately in fresh, cool water.
+Heavy-headed florals like roses especially need the wrapping at first, otherwise, they get droopy af while drinking.
 (Who doesn't.)

 - After one hour of hydrating, remove all wrapping, including plastic and cardboard.
 This allows the flowers to begin to breathe and bloom.
 Prolonged wrapping exposure can also attract mildew/mold and give your flowers swamp ass.